From lively wine bars to rooftops with breathtaking canal views, here are the best must-see hidden gems in Venice.

 Inside, there’s a tempting lineup of luxury brands like the iconic Milanese fragrance house Acqua di Parma and the artisanal bakery Biscotteria Veneziana.
 There’s also AMO, an Italian restaurant with the world’s youngest three-star Michelin chef.

-But there’s more to Fondaco dei Tedeschi than great dining and shopping.
+But there’s more to Fondaco dei Tedeschi than dining and shopping.

 The terrace is free to visit, but book online in advance as they’re careful about the maximum capacity.

-Insider’s tip: You get a 15 minute slot on the terrace so make sure you arrive on time.
+Insider’s tip: You get a 15 minute slot on the terrace so arrive on time.
 And there’s a great cafe if you want to stop for an espresso or a sandwich during your visit.

 The terrace is open from 10:30 am to 6:30 pm.